Albert Stubbins: Career

 Born in Wallsend, Tyne and Wear, England, he spent his early years in the United States, returning to Wallsend, where he attended Carville School, in 1929.
-Stubbins first played for Newcastle United in 1937, appearing in official games 30 times and scoring six goals for the team.
-In wartime games (classified as friendlies) he scored 231 goals in just 188 appearances.
+Stubbins first played for Newcastle United aged 18 in 1937, appearing in official games 30 times and scoring six goals for the team.
+He then scored 237 goals in 199 games played during the war, and in the 1945–46 transitional season before official League football was restarted, Stubbins scored 39 goals in the Northern League; the second-highest Newcastle scorer was the young outside-right Jackie Milburn with 14 goals, a player who would become an icon at Newcastle, but many fans and journalists believed Stubbins was the better centre-forward.